 What is a wave of neurological activity?
 If you have ever almost fallen down, and then saved yourself, you may have felt a wave of electricity running through your nerves.
 As another example, you might have felt a wave of panic at a time when you thought you have left your front door open, or the kettle on, when you went out.
 These are examples of high levels of electrical waves, running through your nerves.

-However, abnormally strong neurological waves aren’t always so obvious.
-People only feel the reaction, or the symptom, that occurs when the electricity is discharged into the area at the end of the nerve.
+However, abnormally strong neurological waves aren’t always quite so obvious.
+People only feel the reaction (or the symptom) that occurs when the electricity is discharged into the area at the end of the nerve.
 And this is where my theory begins.

 The brain coordinates and controls everything that happens in your body and your mind, by sending small amounts of electricity through the nerves.
 Even when you are at rest, your body still receives a minute amount of electricity – your muscle ‘tone’ shows how much electricity your muscles are receiving.

 However, for some unlucky people, higher-levels of electrical waves are sent along nerves, causing problems wherever it is discharged.
-When a strong pulse of electricity is discharged at the end of a nerve, wherever it is discharged, will receive a tiny electrical shock.
-Each area of the body reacts to this in a different way, with a different symptom.
+When a strong pulse of electricity is discharged at the end of a nerve, that place will receive a small, but concentrated, electrical shock.
+Each area of the body reacts to this in a different way, producing a different symptom.

-As an example, a ‘stiff neck’ is caused by neurological activity, not just because of the way you have slept.
+A ‘stiff neck’ is caused by neurological activity, it is not caused by ‘the way you have slept’.